pyeventsourcing/esdbclient/README.md

 position from which to subscribe.
 Since this commit position represents the position of the last successfully processed event in a downstream component, so it will be usual to want the next event after this position, because that is the next event that needs to be processed.
-When subscribing for events using a catchup-subscription in EventStoreDB, the event at the specified commit position will NOT be included in the sequence of recorded events.
+When subscribing for events using a catch-up subscription in EventStoreDB, the event at the specified commit position will NOT be included in the sequence of recorded events.